ebtwim/DevOps-CapstoneProject-ChampionsTeam/README.md

+Here is your updated documentation, formatted as a complete doc:

+---

 # 3-Tier Kubernetes App on Azure (Terraform)

 This repository contains Terraform code to provision a **3-tier application architecture** on Azure, including: